 A: Though USB WriteBlocker can work with RAIDed devices, it is restricted to a 2.2TB limit due to the USB drivers in the operating system of the computer.

 Q: USB WriteBlocker is supposed to work with flash media but I can’t access my flash device.

 A: USB WriteBlocker can access drives/devices that register as “USB mass storage device,” which includes all WiebeTech brand devices.
 The vast majority of USB 1.1/2.0 devices are registered as such since it is used by hard drives enclosures and thumb (flash) drives.
-Any USB device that is not registered as “USB mass storage device” will not be recognized by USB WriteBlocker.
+Any USB device that is not registered as a “USB mass storage device” will not be recognized by USB WriteBlocker.

 Q: How do I know USB WriteBlocker is actually write-blocking?

 A: WiebeTech’s trusted write-blocking technology is firmware based, meaning that it can’t simply be turned off or on by a switch.
-If the WiebeTech device is working then you can rest assured that the firmware is actively write-blocking the device under capture device.
+If the WiebeTech device is working then you can rest assured that the firmware is actively write-blocking the device under a capture device.